Change of Terms and Conditions

-16. The Consumer's claim for removal of a defect or replacement of a sold well for a good free from defects shall outdate with expiry of a year counting from a defect identification date, however not earlier than before expiry of two years from a moment of transferring a good to the Consumer and if the subject of sale is a used well before expiry of a year from a moment of transferring a good to the Consumer.
+- The Consumer's claim for removal of a defect or replacement of a sold well for a good free from defects shall outdate with expiry of a year counting from a defect identification date, however not earlier than before expiry of two years from a moment of transferring a good to the Consumer and if the subject of sale isa used well before expiry of a year from a moment of transferring a good to the Consumer.

-17. If the best before the date of a good, determined by the Seller or manufacturer ends after the expiry of two years from a moment of transferring a good to the Consumer, the Seller shall be liable in view of warranty for physical defects of this good identified before the expiry of this time-limit.
+- If the best before of a good, determined by the Seller or manufacturer ends after the expiry of two years from a moment of transferring a good to the Consumer, the Seller shall be liable in view of warranty for physical defects of this good identified before the expiry of this time-limit.

 §7 Final provisions

-28. Registered Buyers shall be informed by e-mail about changes of the regulations and their scope (to an e-mail indicated during registration or order).
+- Registered Buyers shall be informed by e-mail about changes to the regulations and their scope (to an e-mail indicated during registration or order).
 The notification shall be sent at least 30 days before new regulations come into force.
 Changes shall be introduced in order to adapt the regulations to binding law.